NemProject/miscellaneous/nanowallet/README.md

 ### Build from source ###

+1) Install gulp

+<pre>npm install -g gulp-cli</pre>

-Open a console to the path of the NanoWallet folder and install all the needed dependencies by typing
+2) Open a console to the path of the NanoWallet folder and install all the needed dependencies

 <pre>npm install</pre>

-Nano Wallet use Babel with gulp to transpile the ES6 code, to build type
+3) Build:

 <pre>gulp</pre>

-It'll create a build folder containing the app.

 ### Known issues ###